As possible future trips are discovered, their notes and links are recorded here to hopefully inspire you

 Peru is a place I've wanted to visit for a long time.
 The Amazon is the main draw.
 We could also visit Plaza de Armas, Museo Larco, the gardens of Barranco, and go parasailing in Lima as well (lodging with Airbnb).

-Machu Picchu is also a definite must see, with lodging at Hotel Tariq in Cusco and Casa Del Sol in Aguas Calientes, and perhaps taking the Hiram Bingham train as a special treat!
+Machu Picchu (bus tickets from Consettur) is also a definite must see, with lodging at Hotel Tariq in Cusco and Casa Del Sol in Aguas Calientes, and perhaps taking the Hiram Bingham train (train tickets from Peru Rail) as a special treat!
 Hopefully we can catch a nightly dance performance at Centro Qosqo de Arte Nativo.
 We could also visit the traditional textile center, Santuario Animal de Cochahuasi and the Mercado Central de San Pedro farmers market while in Cusco as well.

 Barcelona (La Sagrada Familia, Park Guell, Casa Batllo, Palau Nacional), Madrid (Palacio Real, Plaza de la Villa, Parque del Buen Retiro, and the La Latina and Chueca neighborhoods), Toledo (the Cathedral, Iglesia de San Ildefonso, Iglesia se Santo Tome, Monasterio San Clemente), Granada (La Alhambra), and Seville (Alcazar, Cathedral, Parque de Maria Luisa, Santa Cruz neighborhood, Casa de la Memoria).